Swiss lathe originated in Switzerland in the 1870s for the primary purpose of producing parts for the watch industry.

 If an inconsistent bar stock is used in a Swiss lathe, the part created will also be inconsistent.

 A conventional lathe machine can be fed with an inconsistent bar stock as it can be centered and turned till it becomes uniform.
 This operation is not possible on a Swiss lathe.

 Advantages of Using a Swiss Lathe

-There are several benefits of a Swiss Lathe when compared to conventional lathe machines.
+There are several advantages that CNC machines like Swiss Lathes can offer compared to conventional lathe machines.

 Swiss lathes were initially designed to machine small and detailed parts with very tight tolerances, such as parts used in the watch industry.